bajamircea/bajamircea.github.io/_posts/2023-03-05-many-relations.markdown

 When the sets in the Cartesian product are the same e.g. `A x A x A` the relation is **homogeneous**.
 In this case the domain word is further
 overloaded: it sometimes refers just to the set `A` rather than the Cartesian product.
+A relation that is not homogeneous is called **heterogeneous**.

 # The zoo of relations

 This general framework leads to a whole zoo of relations.
 But some are more special than others.
 Unary and binary predicates occur more often than other predicates.
-Homogeneous predicates are more common than non-homogeneous.
+Homogeneous predicates are more common in usage than heterogeneous.

 In particular equality is special.
 It is related to copy: when you take a copy you expect it to be equal to the original.
 It is a special case of an